Curatorial Statement

 Existing / Touring Work

-The festival is not curated with a theme in mind, it is led by current practice and dialogue taking place locally & internationally; themes unfold during a long-form process over 1 to 2 years.
+The festival is not curated with a theme in mind, it is led by current practice and dialogue taking place locally and internationally; themes unfold during a long-form process over 1 to 2 years.
 This means that some projects come in at the start of the process and other projects are brought in much later, depending on how they speak to the festival as a whole.

 Newly Commissioned work